lannister-team/Lannister-WRO-Future-Engineers-2025/README.md

 - **L298N Dual H-Bridge Motor Driver**
   The L298N module is used to control the DC and servo motors.
 It consists of:
   - An L298 integrated motor driver IC
-  - A 78M05 5V regulator (can be disabled via jumper)
+  - A 78M05 5V regulator

   Features:
-  - Can control up to 2 DC motors (direction + speed)
+  - Can control up to 2 DC motors (direction + speed), but two in out car
-  - Can support 4 motors with simple on/off logic
-  - Compatible with TTL logic levels (from Arduino or Pi)
+  - Compatible with TTL logic levels (from Arduino UNO)

 ---